ishswar/katacoda-scenarios/cka-cluster-with-kind/step1.md

 ## Create a cluster

-This will create one control plane (Master) Node and 3 worker Nodes
+This will create 1 control plane (Master) Node and 3 worker Nodes

 `kind create cluster --config kind-cluster.yaml`{{execute}}